SkyPayBD/Docs/Headless-Api-V2.md

 > **Critical:** Only show numbers where the corresponding `active_payments` flag is `true`.
 If a number is `""` or its flag is `false`, do not display that option to the user.

+> **Important:** The `methods[]` array returned from `/create` represents ONLY the wallets your merchant has configured and enabled in your Brand setup on the SkyPay Dashboard.
+If bKash is not in the response, it means it is not set up on your merchant account — you cannot verify a bKash payment for a brand that has no bKash wallet connected.
+Always display and accept only the methods returned in this response.

 ---

 ## Step 2 — Presenting Payment Options to the User